Quinta Brunson: 2018–present: A Black Lady Sketch Show and Abbott Elementary

-Brunson's single-camera pilot (previously titled Harrity Elementary) was picked up by ABC with the new title Abbott Elementary in May 2021.
+Brunson's single-camera pilot (previously titled Harrity Elementary, named for the school she attended, which is now a charter school) was picked up by ABC with the new title Abbott Elementary in May 2021.
 Brunson is also the writer, co-executive producer, and stars with Sheryl Lee Ralph, Lisa Ann Walter, Chris Perfetti, Tyler James Williams, and Janelle James.
-The series premiered on December 7, 2021 and received critical acclaim.
-It holds a 97% rating on Rotten Tomatoes based on 38 critics' reviews.
+The series premiered on December 7, 2021, and received critical acclaim.
+As of October 2024, it holds a 99% rating on Rotten Tomatoes based on 80 critics' reviews.
 Brunson received praise for bringing a fresh approach to network television with Abbott Elementary, named after her real-life former middle school teacher, Ms. Abbott.
 For the show's first season she was named to Time's 100 Most Influential People of 2022.
-In July 2022, Brunson and ABC were sued by writer Christine Davis in a copyright infringement case.
 In September 2022, Brunson won an Emmy for Outstanding Writing For a Comedy Series for the show, making her the first black woman to win that award solo.

-Brunson has a guest starring role on the upcoming Party Down revival series.
+The series received a 2023 Peabody Award.

 In August 2022, Brunson signed a multi-year overall deal with Warner Bros.
-Television, the co-production studio of her show, Abbott Elementary.
+Television, the co-production studio of Abbott Elementary.

+Brunson has a guest starring role on the Party Down revival series.
+In April 2023, she made her Saturday Night Live hosting debut.
+During the 2023 Met Gala, she gave an interview where she showed her support with the writers strike that was to start on the same night of the event.

+In 2023, Brunson won the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series for playing idealistic second-grade teacher Janine Teagues on Abbott Elementary.
+This win made her only the second Black actress to win in this category after Isabel Sanford, who won in 1981 for her role as Louise Jefferson on The Jeffersons.
+Ayo Edebiri won the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series that same year, making it the first year that two Black actresses won the two female comedy acting categories in the Primetime Emmys.

+In July of 2025, she received her fourth Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series nomination, making her the third most-nominated Black woman in lead comedy actress, trailing only Isabel Sanford (“The Jeffersons”) and tied with Tracee Ellis Ross (“Black-ish”).

 Personal life

-Brunson married sales manager Kevin Jay Anik in September 2021.
+Brunson was married to Kevin Jay Anik.
+He works in California's legal cannabis industry.
+They lived in the San Fernando Valley.
+She posted a photo of her engagement ring in 2020 but did not publicly confirm their marriage until she referred to Anik as her husband in her 2022 Emmys speech.
+On March 20, 2025, Brunson announced she had filed for divorce due to "irreconcilable differences".

+Activism

+In October 2023, Brunson signed an open letter by Artists4Ceasefire, calling for an end to the Israeli invasion of Gaza.